Explore the power of 3D modeling in product design. Discover how designers use tools to create hyper-realistic depictions for a 360-degree view.

 NURBS modeling stands for ‘’non-uniform rational basis spline’’ and describes the process of creating a model by using a dedicated mathematical model to create realistic elements.
 This is another popular form of modeling because it’s so versatile and has a wide set of applications, such as creating organic simulations of people, animals, cars, and other objects.

 Rational B-Spline modeling is probably the most common and widely-used type of 3D prototype design.
 Similar to primitive modeling, this type of modeling uses different geometric shapes to create a new structure.
-Unlike primitive modeling, though, it is much more versatile and offers a wider collection of elements to choose from and play around with.
+Unlike primitive modeling, though, it is much more versatile and offers a wider collection of design elements to choose from and play around with.

 This type of modeling is not as difficult to perfect as polygonal modeling, for example.
 Designers only need to create basic structures by conjoining different shapes, and then twisting them and curving them until they reach the desired final product.
 For example, you can use it to create interesting and textured surfaces like shoe soles.